-Online retail has changed radically from the early days of simply enabling and optimising digital transactions, according to Reprise Commerce.
+Online retail has changed radically from the early days of simply enabling and optimizing digital transactions, according to Reprise Commerce.
 The focus was on the last step of the customer journey – the conversion.
 We are now witnessing modern-day digitally influenced sales acceleration requiring brands to enable an optimal digital experience regardless of the consumer touchpoint.

 First, media owners are embedding more and more commerce experiences into their media.
 As the opportunities to buy products have expanded across the journey, media has almost become the primary store.
-As an example, media outlets such as Instagram and TikTok have partnerships in place allowing brands to monetise their media directly within the social feeds of these platforms.
+As an example, media outlets such as Instagram and TikTok have partnerships in place allowing brands to monetize their media directly within the social feeds of these platforms.

 Second, stores like Amazon are no longer just focused on the transaction only.
 They are evolving into rich, immersive brand-enablement hubs.
 In part they deliver content, experiences, products and services.